My Blog List

 Now that it’s only the three of us, the dynamics might change, and not necessarily for the better.
 Until today I was the fourth wheel in this misaligned human assembly, which meant it was easier to make myself disappear into the background during unforeseen eruptions.
 But now I am one of three wheels, two of which are of the same brand, so my ability to disappear is limited.
 I don’t remember ever being in this situation before and I am not sure I know what I’m supposed to do.
 In short, I am venturing into the unknown.
 But I shouldn’t be too pessimistic.
 Maybe it will turn out to be just fine.
 I might even get to sit in the front seat for a few hours, not that I care about it anymore.
 I think I gave up any desire I might have entertained, even unconsciously, when I decided to avoid the drama of giving up my ticket and fly to Portugal as planned.

 I think we are heading to Belmonte.
-I don’t remember Rita saying that we were going there, but she didn’t say we were going anywhere else either, so I assume we will end up there sometime before nightfall.
+I don’t remember Rita saying we were going there, but she didn’t say we were going anywhere else either, so I assume we will end up there sometime before nightfall.
 I’m almost sure she did not book a place for tonight so it might be my responsibility to call my old Brazilian friend Umberto and find out if we can rent a couple of rooms from him.
 I’ll just have to wait and see.

 The road we’re on winds up and down narrow valleys covered in evergreen forests.
 Sometimes it runs along a lake or crosses a bridge built over a nameless creek.
 Once in a while we get stuck behind a car or two, but soon they turn onto other roads and disappear, making me feel that we are the only people in the world who are traveling in these parts of the country.
 In the distance, I can see the vineyards that put Portugal on the world’s wine map absorbing the little sunlight that manages to get through the gray clouds.
 We pass a cluster of old stone houses with not a soul in sight, apart from a couple of dogs that don’t bother to look at our car or bark.
 The houses look like people have lived in them for centuries, braving the hot summers, the damp winters, and the occasional invaders.

 A sign advertising a roadside café attracts Rita’s attention and she pulls into a small parking lot in front of it.
 A bustling stream flows far below.
-Large boulders strewn on both sides of the stream nearly choke it in some spots and force the water to rise above them in order to continue their journey downhill.
-On the other side of the stream there is a massive building whose backside looks like an armory or a fort.
+Large boulders strewn on both sides of the stream nearly choke it in some spots and force the water to rise above them to continue their journey downhill.
+On the other side of the stream, there is a massive building whose backside looks like an armory or a fort.
 The gray bricks and narrow windows exude eerie vibes, verging on the ominous.
 On second thought, since I know so little about Portugal, this building could well be a candy factory or a storage place for animal feed, though I’ll never find out.

 The café is empty except for a guy with purple hair arranging water bottles and soft drinks in an upright refrigerator.
 There are three unoccupied tables inside; pink flowerpots at the center of each table give the place a homey feel.
 Outside, on a stone terrace, stand several round tables under umbrellas that advertise European beer, a testament to busier and warmer days.
 Rita waddles toward the counter in her flat leather boots to check the offerings.
 Vera and I are in tow as usual, waiting for her to decide what to order.